tristin/akka-sdk/samples/tracing/README.md

 ## Designing

-To understand the Kalix concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.
+To understand the Akka SDK concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.

 ## Developing

-This project demonstrates how to use tracing in a Kalix Service using Java SDK.
+This project demonstrates how to use tracing in an Akka Service using Akka SDK.
-The service is based on a User entity that gets updated with a random name and random picture after created.
-Such updates are done after calling an external API to get a random name and picture.
-All the flow is traced (most of it automatically), and see the traces in Jaeger UI.
+By calling from an Akka endpoint to an external service, and manually creating a trace.

 ## Building